chrisayudha08/Capstone-2---Supermarket-Customer/README.md

 - Determines factors that influence sales the most
 - Customer's segmentation using RFM (Recency, Frequency, Monetary) analysis
 - Makes actionable recommendation

+Visualizations of this analysis was also made on [Tableau](https://public.tableau.com/app/profile/azzarya.chrisayudha/viz/SupermarketCustomerDashboard-Azzarya/Overview)